Wales come from behind to beat Ireland

 Three minutes later the Irish recorded their first and only points of the second half as centre Flood dotted down after accepting a pass from Eimear Considine.

-Wales dominated up front in the second half and responded again as replacement forward Rose barged over after another Welsh maul on 65 minutes, with Elinor Snowsill unsuccessful with her conversion attempt for the third time.
+Wales dominated up front in the second half and replied again as replacement forward Rose barged over after another Welsh maul on 65 minutes, with Elinor Snowsill unsuccessful with her conversion attempt for the third time.

 With eight minutes remaining, full-back Considine received a yellow card for hands in the ruck and soon after Rose crashed over for her second try after her side showed patience to go through the phases and recycle.
 Replacement Robyn Wilkins added the additional two points.